How you can use photographs to create greater impact

 Photographs offer the benefit of instant and powerful communication.
 They are indeed worth more than mere words, especially when people’s ability to read and write is not improving.
 Gen Y is not a good example of a literate generation.
 The universal use of txt msgs by Gen Y means they cant spl or evn use spl chekrs.
 Its gdnite to gd spelng.

 Good photography is a great investment.
-When you have completed a $100 million project, which was the case last month, the cost of photographing the project is not even a drop in the bucket.
+When you have completed a $100 million project, for instance, the cost of photographing the project is not even a drop in the bucket.
 You can keep using the images over and over for many different purposes over a long time.
-For instance, a media release is immediately more usable if you supply a good photo to accompany it.
+A media release is immediately more usable if you supply a good photo to accompany it.

 Some lessons I have learnt from using a good photographer:

-Expect your photographer to make the effort and take the time to shoot from a variety of angles.
+- Expect your photographer to make the effort and take the time to shoot from a variety of angles.
 Don’t hesitate to clamber over structures to find creative angles.
 Take standard shots for straightforward uses, but take the time to find creative shots as well – close ups of textures and people as well as objects.
 You will find, as I have, that graphic designers love the creative shots to illustrate points in a brochure, report or website.
-One day last month, Joe and I stood for an hour on the path under the side of a new bridge my company built, to take dusk shots of people walking, running and cycling with the outline of the bridge stretching along behind them.
-The graphic designers loved these shots so much they put one on the front cover of our new brochure and used another internally as well.
+One day for a project shot, the photographer and I stood for an hour on the path under the side of a new bridge my company had built, to take dusk shots of people walking, running and cycling with the outline of the bridge stretching along behind them.
+The graphic designers loved these shots so much they put one on the front cover of the new corporate brochure and used another internally as well.

-Most still images we see on the Web are on JPEG files, which are much more manageable than RAW files.
+- Most still images we see on the Web are on JPEG files, which are much more manageable than RAW files.
 However, you need to be aware that every time you open and close a JPEG file, you lose part of the data because of the file compression that takes place.
 Repeated access will result in loss of quality.
 Most consumer cameras only use JPEG format images, and therefore aren’t suitable for quality reproduction in print.
-And forget totally about reproducing anything worthwhile in print from a lowly cell phone camera – the quality is just too crude.
+Photos from cell phone cameras used to fall well short of being worthwhile to reproduce in print, but year-by-year, the quality of such pics is improving and is OK for web and social media use in particular – and sometimes for printing where the quality is not a vital requirement.